- vegetable or peanut oil for frying

 - 2 teaspoons minced ginger

 - 1 teaspoon cornstarch (additional)

 - 1/4 cup water

 - Whisk together the cornstarch and egg whites with a fork in a bowl until almost frothy, about 1 minute.
 Add the chicken pieces to the mixture and allow to sit for 5 to 10 minutes.

 - Heat about 2 inches of vegetable oil in a heavy-bottomed pot until a deep-fry thermometer inserted in the oil registers 350 degrees F.

-- In batches, carefully drop a few pieces of chicken into the oil (drop them in one by one to keep them from sticking together) and move it around, 2-3 minutes or until light golden.
+- Working in batches, carefully drop pieces of chicken (one by one to keep them from sticking together) into the oil and move it around, 2-3 minutes or until light golden.

 - Let the pieces drain on a plate lined with paper towels for 2 to 3 minutes.